Green Card Application By Marriage to a U.S. Citizen:

 The time it takes to receive a marriage-based Green Card depends on the circumstances and current processing volumes at USCIS or the consulate.
 In general:

-• Applicants in the U.S.: 10 to 16 months
+• Applicants in the U.S.: 5 to 18 months

-• Applicants outside the U.S.: 12 to 20 months
+• Applicants outside the U.S.: 12 to 24 months

 Delays can occur due to missing documents, background checks, or backlogs, so it’s crucial to monitor your case and respond promptly to any USCIS requests.
+Weak documentation is one of the most common reasons for delays or denials in marriage green card applications.

 Pitfalls to Avoid